Trailer weights explained: Tare, ATM and Payload

 Tare weight is the weight of the trailer.

-The lower the tare weight, the higher the payload capacity and fuel efficiency.
+The lower the tare weight, the higher the payload capacity (relative to ATM) and fuel efficiency (if not max loading.

 European trailers are made with high-quality, lightweight materials.
 Variant manufactures galvanised steel trailers for strength and durability, with lower tare weights than Australian made equivalents.
 Scanvogn’s mobile cabins are made with high quality UV-stabilised fibreglass panels.
-These panels are specifically designed to be lightweight, while also providing insulation.
+These panels are specifically designed lightweight to reduce the trailers weight while also providing insulation.

 ATM

-ATM stands for aggregate trailer mass and refers to the combined weight of the trailer (tare weight) and the maximum trailer load.
+ATM stands for aggregate trailer mass and refers to the combined weight of the trailer (tare weight) and the maximum trailer load (payload).

-The maximum trailer load ensures the load is safe, controllable and that it will not significantly shorten the life of the vehicle’s body and mechanical components.
+The maximum trailer load has to be positioned correctly and safe, controled.
+Positioning correctly will not significantly shorten the life of the vehicle’s body and mechanical components.

 Payload Capacity